Film and TelevisionFind a programme

 Dr Pete Falconer, (Lecturer), Censorship; contemporary Hollywood and other popular cinemas; film genre; film style and aesthetics; film violence; horror; music in film; the forms and genres of popular cinema, primarily in relation to Hollywood; the theory and practice of intertextuality; the Western.

-Dr Jimmy Hay, (Lecturer in Film and Television), Film practice, fiction film
+Dr Jimmy Hay, (Lecturer in Film and Television), emotion and film; fiction film; filmmaking

-Dr Nariman Massoumi, (Lecturer in Film and Television), Documentary Iranian Film
+Dr Nariman Massoumi, (Lecturer in Film and Television), documentary theory and practice; Iranian film; political filmmaking

 Dr Angela Piccini, (Senior Lecturer), Documentary and television studies; material excess, location and networks, creativity and archaeological sensibilities; mediatized achaeological practice and performativity, centring on contemporary achaeologies (in and of the ' present' ); mixed-mode research ; philosophies of time-space.